What Is Sublimation Paper? Types, Uses & Best Paper Guide (2026)

 The base paper is made from high quality wood pulp, which is then coated with a special layer of polymer film.
 This film is designed to create a barrier between the ink and paper and prevents ink from smudging or bleeding during printing.

-What is the working principle of sublimation paper?
+What is the working principle of Sublimation Paper?

 This paper works by absorbing the ink and then transferring the artwork on the substrate using required pressure and heat.
 When the ink is printed on the paper, it appears like an ordinary ink, but when it is exposed to right pressure and heat, it turns into gas and then penetrates to the surface of the substrate creating a bond with it.